 iii.
-Derecognition of financial assets
+Derecognition of financial assets in the balance sheet

 The Company derecognises a financial asset when the rights to the cash flows from the asset expire or have been transferred, provided that substantially all the risks and rewards of ownership have been transferred (such as binding agreements for sales of assets).